Changing the look of the site

 The Site Builder

 The Play-Cricket Site Builder is the place to visit when making changes to the site’s content.
 When you select Site Builder, you will see a representation of your site’s Home page by default.
+The exception to this is when you have enabled the home page template, in this case you need to select a site built page for the options to come up

 To leave Site Builder, click Exit Builder, in the top right corner, next to the red Logout button.
 Any changes that you made should appear on the page that was altered.